pi-top/pi-topOS-Software/scripts/package-cloud-cli/README.rst

   Versions: [5.0.1-1, 5.0.1-2, 5.2.0-1, 5.3.0-2, 5.4.0-1, 5.4.0-2, 5.4.0-3, 5.5.0-1, 5.5.0-2]

-- Cleanup old versions of packages
+- Cleanup old versions of one package

 The :code:`--cleanup` flag tells the CLI to cleanup old versions of a package.
-By default, it will keep 10 versions of a package in the repository.
+By default, it will keep at least 10 versions of a package in the repository.
-The :code:`--versions-to-keep` flag overrides this value.
+The :code:`--versions-to-keep` flag overrides this default value.

 .. code-block:: bash